datasektionen/bawang-content/sektionen/organisation/body_en.md

 ### D-directorate

-The D-directorate is the board of the Computer Science chapter and consists of seven members.
+The D-directorate is the board of the Computer Science chapter and consists of nine members.
 They are the Chairman, Vice Chairman, Treasurer, Vice Treasurer, secretary, and four more board members that are responsible for educational issues, student welfare and equality, student activities, and communication and business relations.
 Together they arrange Chapter Meetings, make sure the decisions at chapter meetings are executed, coordinate different parts of the chapter, and make strategic and long term plans.